rootech-inc/inbentory_cli/html/inventory_1/debug.md

     - [x] add quantity when using lookup
     - [ ] Admin should not be able to bill

-- [ ] Auth before opening advance modules
+- [x] Auth before opening advance modules
+- [ ] Purchase Order
+  - [ ] Make Pack ID static base on current document